derickschaefer/static-cache-wrangler/readme.txt

 **Offline Documentation** — Generate static, portable documentation sites for offline or air-gapped environments.
 **Client Deliverables** — Deliver static versions that eliminate hosting complexity.
-**Failover Ready** — Rsync to a read-only Nginx server for uninterrupted uptime.
+**Failover Ready** — Rsync to a read-only Nginx® server for uninterrupted uptime.
-**CDN / S3 Deployment** — Publish static HTML to S3, Cloudflare Pages, or Netlify for instant global delivery.
+**CDN / Amazon S3® Deployment** — Publish static HTML to Amazon S3®, Cloudflare®, or Netlify® for instant global delivery.
-**Geo Load Balancing** — Serve from multiple regions with Cloudflare or Route53 for high performance.
+**Geo Load Balancing** — Serve from multiple regions with Cloudflare or Amazon Route53® for high performance.
 **Archival Snapshots** — Capture your site before major redesigns or migrations.

 ---